steveJ34/Term_DE1/term_DE1_description.md

 #### Player Level (Players_Analytic)

-* Question 1: Which players averaged over 25 points per game?
+* Question 1: Which players averaged over 25 points per game and how amny games they played?
 * Question 2: Who was the most time (48 minutes) efficient scorer in the league?
 * Question 3: What players played less than or equal to half the season but scored over 15 points a game?